Nadine Labaki: Early life

 Labaki was born in Baabdat, Mount Lebanon Governorate, Lebanon, to Maronite parents Antoine and Antoinette Labaki.
 Her father is an engineer, while her mother is a homemaker.
 She spent the first seventeen years of her life living in a war-torn environment until the Lebanese Civil War ended.
 She learned the art of storytelling from her uncle, who was the family hakawati (storyteller).
 Her grandfather owned a small theatre in Lebanon.
-She began her career in 1990 with Studio El Fan, a Lebanese talent show that aired from the 1970s until the early 2000s.
-Labaki won a prize for her direction of music video productions.
+She began her career in 1990 with Studio El Fan, the Lebanese talent show that aired from the 1970s until the early 2000s, Labaki won a prize for her direction of music video productions.

 Fleeing from the war in 1989, Labaki spent three years in Montreal and obtained Canadian citizenship.

 Labaki obtained a degree in audiovisual studies at the Saint Joseph University in Beirut.
 In 1997, she directed her graduation film, 11 Rue Pasteur, which won her the Best Short Film Award at the Biennale of Arab Cinema at the Arab World Institute in Paris.
 Labaki is unique among her fellow Lebanese and Arab filmmakers in that she was not educated or trained abroad.

 In 1998, she attended a workshop in acting at the Cours Florent in Paris.
 With her sister Caroline Labaki as executive producer, she went on to direct advertisements and music videos for renowned Middle Eastern singers, for which she won several awards.
 Striving to portray contemporary Lebanese women, she "created examples of Lebanese women who were very at ease in their bodies."